SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 All permissions granted through web API requests are stored with the **SharePoint Online Client Extensibility** Azure AD application.
 If administrators don't want developers to use the web API request model and the **MSGraphClient** and **AadHttpClient** in their solutions, they can disable the **SharePoint Online Client Extensibility** service principal through PowerShell by using the **Disable-SPOTenantServicePrincipal** cmdlet.

 The service principal can be re-enabled by using the **Enable-SPOTenantServicePrincipal** cmdlet.
 Instead, it's also possible to enable and disable the **SharePoint Online Client Extensibility** service principal through the CLI for Microsoft 365 by using the **[spo serviceprincipal set](https://pnp.github.io/cli-microsoft365/cmd/spo/serviceprincipal/serviceprincipal-set/)** command.

+ > [!NOTE]
+    > the **SharePoint Online Client Extensibility** principal is fully controlled by SharePoint via the API Access page in the SharePoint tenant administration site.
+Making any changes directy to the principal in the Azure AD portal could result in unpredictable behaviors and it is currently not supported.